nubenetes/ocp4-ansible/README.md

 **Security in Cloud technologies like OpenShift is a must.
 Please avoid using cluster-admin unless absolutely necessary.
 Likewise, please don't run Proof of Concepts in production clusters.**

-Lastly, **provisioning secrets** with **Ansible Tower's vault** was also a requirement to make sure no secrets where saved in a repository.
+Lastly, **provisioning secrets** with **Ansible Tower Vault** was also a requirement to make sure no secrets where saved in a repository.
 See the documented procedure [here](roles/ocp4-github-idp/README.md).

 ## Improvements
 There's room for improvement on this code:
 - *K8S_AUTH_KUBECONFIG* & ansible k8s' *kubeconfig* should be defined globally or per playbook instead of per ansible task (they couldn't be implemented by some constraints with the base code or Ansible Tower's config).
-- ansible's with_subelements is deprecated and "ansible loop subelements" should be implemented instead.
+- ansible with_subelements is deprecated and "ansible loop subelements" should be implemented instead.
+- github_teams was defined & developed before github_groupsync_teams in site.yml.
+To avoid data duplication github_teams could be removed by updating the corresponding jinja template along with the documentation.

 ## Team synchronization across GitHub and your master LDAP
 [GitHub IDP on OCP4](https://docs.openshift.com/container-platform/4.5/authentication/identity_providers/configuring-github-identity-provider.html) requires groups (GitHub Teams) and users to be setup manually via GitHub Web UI.